TERREMEMBER/znbase/architecture/design/distributed-backup-point-in-time-recovery.md

 * Larger backups are also more expensive to store

 #### 3. RTO needs to be reasonable
 Note that while recovery time objective or RTO needs to be reasonable, it is typically not an important metric in the case of a backup restore.
-This is especially true in the case of YugabyteDB, where regular outages have a very low RTO since the database is inherently highly available.
+This is especially true in the case of ZNbaseDB, where regular outages have a very low RTO since the database is inherently highly available.

 #### 4. Enabled at a namespace level
 This feature is currently designed to operate at the level of a YSQL database (namespace) or a YCQL keyspace.